 - You are allowed to shower after your surgery, see page 31. - Your hip needs time to heal and the structures around the hip need time to tighten.
 To avoid dislocation, DO NOT attempt to sit in the bottom of the tub for at least 3 months.
 A walk-in shower is easiest to use, with a bath chair to sit on for showering. - If you use the tub to shower, it is recommended you use a tub transfer bench that has two legs inside the tub and two legs outside.
 You will sit on this bench from outside of the tub and swing your legs in.
-It is safest to remain seated on the bench for your shower.
-Installing a hand-held shower head will also make it easier to bathe while not bending beyond 90°. - You may need a grab bar to steady yourself while you get in and out of the tub.
+It is safest to remain seated on the bench for your shower. - You may need a grab bar to steady yourself while you get in and out of the tub.
 Clamp-on grab bars are available if you are unable to install a wall-mounted one.
-Ask your Occupational Therapist for individual needs. - Use a long-handled washing aid to wash your feet. - DO NOT pull or lean heavily on towel rods, soap dish holders, shower curtain rods, or anything else that could be pulled off the wall. - DO NOT bend your hip to reach your feet or the faucets. - DO NOT raise the foot on your operated leg.
+Ask your Occupational Therapist for individual needs. - Use a long-handled washing aid to wash your feet. - DO NOT pull or lean heavily on towel rods, soap dish holders, shower curtain rods, or anything else that could be pulled off the wall. - DO NOT bend your hip to reach your feet or the faucets.